networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 In the following schema definition, there is a top level property defined of the same name: `dns_servers`

-> NOTE | The file in example3 has a reference as the value of 'dns_servers' rather than the full schema.
-For the purpose of illustration, the reference below is the expansion of this reference.

 ```yaml
 bash$ cat ./schema/schemas/dns.yml
 ---